cpske/ISP/code-quality/code-quality-tools.md

     - To run Code Analysis, from menu select Code->Inspect Code... and choose file(s) to inspect.
     - output is shown in "Inspection Results" panel at bottom.
 Click on an item to go to source line.
     - offers suggested code change in another panel
-* Pydev has "Code Analysis" feature that uses Pylint.
+* Pydev (Eclipse) has "Code Analysis" feature that uses Pylint.
     - Configure it in Preferences -> Pydev -> Code Analysis
-      I had to manually specify location of `pylint` for it to work.
+      I had to manually specify the location of `pylint` for it to work.
     - Right-click on a file and select Pydev -> Code Analysis.
     - Problems are shown as warning/error markers in left margin of editor window.
 Will also show in Console if you check preference: